How to make a gruffalo inspired dress up apron for creative storytelling.

-My 3 year old and 6 year olds LOVE of The Gruffalo – a character in the children’s book by writer and playwright Julia Donaldson, illustrated by Axel Scheffle.
-This costume was inspired by the main character, the Gruffalo!
+My 3- and 6 year olds LOVE of The Gruffalo – a character in the children’s book by writer and playwright Julia Donaldson, illustrated by Axel Scheffler.
+The main character, the Gruffalo, inspired this costume!

 Step by Step instructions